getporter/proposals/pep/005-mixins-are-bundles.md

 > I want to write mixins that are based on different OS distributions.

-Currently, mixin and bundle authors are restricted to using debian distributions that include apt because mixins are installed into the bundle's invocation image.
+Currently, mixin and bundle authors are restricted to using Debian distributions that include apt because mixins are installed into the bundle's invocation image.
 Separating mixins from bundles allows both mixin and bundle authors to define their invocation image however they require.
 For example, a company can base their invocation images on their secured base image of RHEL that they keep patched and use as a common base image for all their images.